Short Term Health Insurance and the Affordable Care Act

 As you can see, Obamacare has made some incredible and beneficial changes to the U.S. health insurance market.
 However, the plans that it offers leave much to be desired.
 Obamacare plans can subject members to incredibly high monthly premiums.
 It’s also worth noting that the cost of health insurance plans for individuals and medical deductibles are continuously rising as time goes on.
 A majority of families in the U.S. simply can’t afford to pull hundreds upon hundreds of dollars out of their monthly earnings, which is why many are seeking out alternative coverage options.

 Additionally, the ACA introduced special sign-up deadlines for most major health insurance plans (excluding certain private companies that follow their own insurance scheduling).
 For instance, if you want to purchase coverage for 2018, you will need to enroll between the dates of November 1st, 2017 and January 31st, 2018.
-As a result, if you lose access to coverage for whatever reason (loss of a family member, a decrease in working hours, being let go by your current employer, etc.) and don’t qualify for a special enrollment period, you may be forced to wait several months for an opportunity to obtain a different major medical plan.
+As a result, if you lose access to coverage for whatever reason (loss of a family member, a decrease in working hours, being let go by your current employer, etc.) and don’t qualify for a special open enrollment period, you may be forced to wait several months for an opportunity to obtain a different major medical plan.

 Fortunately, whether you’re struggling to acquire insurance due to financial constraints or the inability to enroll, there is a superb coverage option that can protect you and your family from the burden of medical expenses: short term health insurance.